NoroffFEU/development-platforms/src/content/docs/baas/Kuzzle/kuzzle-case-study.md

 - 2015: Kuzzle has been founded.
 - 2016: Kuzzle launched as an open-source project.
 - 2017 - 2018: Kuzzle expands its focus on real-time and IoT applications.
 Gaining traction within the industries requiring complex data management (Smart city infrastructure & Healthcare).
 - 2019: The release of Kuzzle v2.
+V2 introduced enchanced real-time capabilities, improved API management, a more extensible plugin system, robust security features, and expanded protocol support, making Kuzzle even more powerful and flexible.
 - 2020: Expansion of IoT and enterprise capabilities
 - 2021: Update on SDK and client libraries for a smoother integration across multiple platforms.
 - Security updates and the encouragement of community contributions.